 Frans van Mieris was not only a master at rendering different materials, but also in depicting the relationships of people in domestic settings.
-Here he has portrayed a young woman quietly immersed in reading the letter she carefully holds in her hands while, opposite her, a man with a finger resting against his forehead in a thinking pose looks directly out at the viewer.1 Even though the two individuals are in close proximity, their activities and body language suggest that they are in their own separate worlds.
+Here he has portrayed a young woman quietly immersed in reading a broadsheet or newspaper she carefully holds in her hands while, opposite her, a man with a finger resting against his forehead in a thinking pose looks directly out at the viewer.1 Even though the two individuals are in close proximity, their activities and body language suggest that they are in their own separate worlds.
 There is a comparable difference of emphasis in the way they are depicted.
 The woman’s smooth skin is fully illuminated, and the artist carefully captured the folds and shimmering surface of her beautiful silk deep red jacket and copper-colored dress with numerous bright highlights.
 The man’s black outfit, however, is barely visible, which helps underscore the importance of his head and gesture.
 Van Mieris visually connects the two individuals with the exquisitely depicted glass of red wine and silver dish on the table between them.

 Behind the couple is a monumental arched doorway leading to another room with a large map on the wall.
 Passing through the doorway is a young boy who carries a lute and some sheet music, motifs that suggest a romantic interlude may be on the gentleman’s mind.
 The composition, in this respect, is similar to Young Woman Playing a Harpsichord to a Young Man, ca. 1659 (London, National Gallery) by Jan Steen (1625/26–79).2 Lutes can be found in numerous paintings and prints from the sixteenth and seventeenth centuries, either as signs of intimacy or as references to women or the female genitals.
 Indeed, “to strike the lute” was a Dutch expression for sexual intercourse,3 something that would explain the pointed look on the man’s face.